syunsuke-I/syunsuke-I/README.md

 ### Introduce

 * I use Java at work
-* I'm studying Go in praivate
+* I'm studying Go in private

 ### OUTPUTS 📝